What Is a Porch?

 Design is especially for hot weather regions.

-Living areas are kept widerRoof is present more than one wall are absent.
+Living areas are kept widerRoof is present more than one wall if absent.

 Screening or paneling is done.